Adolis García Player Props: Rangers vs. Royals

 Adolis García At The Plate

-- In 10 games played this season, he has gone deep in two of them.
+- In 54.5% of his games this season (six of 11), Garcia has picked up at least one hit, and in three of those games (27.3%) he recorded multiple hits.

-- In five games this year (50.0%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games played this season, he has homered in two of them.

+- Garcia has driven in a run in six games this season (54.5%), including three games with more than one RBI (27.3%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.